 Attention, says Chris Hayes, the moderator of MSNBC’s “All In” program, is the scarcest commodity of the 21st century.

 True.
-In her book “Reclaiming Conversation,” Sherry Turkle writes eloquently about the differences betweendeep attention and hyper attention.
-Hyper attention is a fractured attention in which we rapidly zip from one point of focus to the next.
+In her book “Reclaiming Conversation,” Sherry Turkle writes eloquently about the differences between deep attention and hyper-attention.
+Hyper-attention is a fractured attention in which we rapidly zip from one point of focusto the next.
 You and I know.
 Googling.
 Tweeting.
 Facebooking.
 Instagramming.
-Ceaseless distraction.
 Activities like skimming and scanning are often associated with fractured attention.
-Popular claims notwithstanding, hyper attention equals diminished retention.
+Popular claims notwithstanding, hyper-attention does not equal sustained retention.

-Like it or not, every one of us is impacted by the onslaught of a hyper-attention culture affects every one of us.
+Yes, the insistent stimulation of a hyper-attention culture affects every one of us.
 In every business situation, we engage with folks who have diminished attention spans.
-The time-tested essentials of influential communication become exponentially important in our attention-deficit-world.
+The time-tested essentials of influential communication become exponentially important in our attention-deprived-world.

 Let’s remind ourselves of these business essentials.

 Here’s the good news about fractured attention.
 The techniques just listed will help you harness the attention of your audience.
+Any audience.
 Better yet: After her alarm bells rang, Maryanne Wolf was determined to reclaim her facility for deep attention.
 Wolf discovered that after 2 weeks of determined focus on the Hesse novel, her ability to immerse herself in deep reading returned.
 Whew.
 It took paying attention to her attention.

-Pay attention to attention.
+So, pay attention to attention.
 Theirs and yours.
-There is no personal success without it.
+Claim it.
+There is no sustained personal success without it.